haddocking/disvis/README.md

 ### Linux

-First install git and check whether the Python header files and the Python package manager, *pip*, are available by typing
+First install git and check whether the Python header files and the Python package manager *pip*, are available by typing

     sudo apt-get install git python-dev python-pip